 Beyond satisfying legal requirements, an accessible platform makes the learning experience available to a wider, more inclusive audience, broadening your horizon to new learning opportunities and content.

-This article provides an overview of what accessibility means, how it has been implemented in your platform, and what you have to do to align to the new standard.
+This article provides an overview of what accessibility means, how it has been implemented in your platform, and what you have to do to align with the new standard.

 Please note that accessibility is available for theme 7.0 only.